BackPack Bob 🌴

 FacebookTweetPinPrint

 Dress codes are enforced at all Temples in Thailand with rules imposed for both Men and Women.
 To visit a temple in Thailand you must be wearing clean and respectful clothing which completely covers your shoulders and your knees.
-Temples are a place of worship and wearing sleeveless shirts, short skirts or shorts or swimwear is deeply offensive and insulting for the local people.
-Read on to find out exactly what clothing is and isn’t acceptable to wear at a Thai Temple.
+Temples are a place of worship and wearing sleeveless shirts, short skirts or shorts or swimwear is offensive to Thai people and prohibited in Thailands Temples.

 What You Should Wear To A Thai Temple